 I'm a British-Lebanese author, publisher and media entrepreneur.
 I've published a best-selling collection of stories, Our Man in Beirut (Turning Point Books).
-I'm currently working on my second book, an anthology of short fiction and poetry about London, Beirut, identity, memories and borders.
+I'm currently working on my second book, which is best left undiscussed until it's done.

 On the entrepreneurial side of things, I'm a partner at Keeward working on our Creative Cluster & Artist-in-Residence programs and I'm Head of Media Partnerships at book-focused cultural discovery platform Bookwitty.

-Essentially all of my work - both creative and entrepreneurial - focuses on multiculturalism, pop culture, the media industry, and storytelling.
+Essentially all of my work - both creative and entrepreneurial - focuses on multiculturalism & identity, pop culture, the media industry, and storytelling.
 That might sound pompous, but if you're reading this, you want to know what I care about.
 And that's what I care about.

 I studied Politics at the American University of Beirut (BA) and International Politics of the Middle East at the School of Oriental and African Studies, University of London (MSc).
 I have also studied entrepreneurship with Babson College and UCL School of Management (through the UK Lebanon Tech Hub) and Novel Writing at the City Literary Institute in London.

 I live in London's Kentish Town with the wonderful, talented, award-winning Lebanese designer Nour Hage, who happens to be my wife (unluckily for her).
 We have a beautiful cat called Margo.